Cotonea has been producing its own energy using hydropower since 1855 and its own solar energy since 2002.

 MWh = megawatt hour

 We mainly use electrical power in our production.
 In addition, natural gas is used for the sizing of yarn in our weaving factory in the Czech Republic (2021 ca. 323 MWh/year).
-Therefore, the energy balance sheet of both energy carriers shows a surplus of 147.817 kWh of renewable energy in 2021.
-We were able to achieve this wonderful balance - despite increased production - as a result of our efforts to make our production more energy efficient.
+For 2022, 22 MWh were not covered by electricity generated from renewable sources and had to be purchased.

 Climate-relevant emissions are produced during the refinement process by companies in Germany and Switzerland due to the use of natural gas, crude oil and electricity.
 Cotonea has no capability to influence the scope of these emissions.
 The environmental regulations of both countries are strict.
 All refinement companies working for Cotonea, work to the latest technological standards, including those of energy recovery and energy conservation.
 Energy efficiency is an important criterion when choosing our suppliers.